Solian, 400 mg 30 pcs.

 1 tablet contains

-the active substance: amisulpride – 400 mg;
+active ingredient: amisulpride – 400 mg;

 excipients: sodium carboxymethyl starch (sodium amylopectin glycolate) (type A), lactose monohydrate, microcrystalline cellulose, hypromellose, magnesium stearate.